leodeslf/leaf/src/engg/engg.md

 # Software Engineering

-Principles and philosophies of software engineering.
+Some *principles and mindsets* of software engineering.

 >The question of whether computers can think is just like the question of whether submarines can swim. -Edsger W. Dijkstra, 1986